-University Visits: Please can Parents/Carers send a note in advance, to the Form Tutor, stating the date and place of the visit.
-We will authorise up to a maximum of 3 days, most Universities hold Open Days on weekends and we would expect your son/daughter to choose those where possible.
+University Visits: Please can parents/carers send a note in advance, to the Form Tutor, stating the date and place of the visit.
+We will authorise up to a maximum of 3 days, most universities hold Open Days on weekends and we would expect your child to choose those where possible.

 It is very important for Sixth Form students to aim to have a high attendance level.
-The College will be asked to provide this information for future employees and Universities.
+The College will be asked to provide this information for future employees and universities.